ElixirTeSS/docs/TeSS_docs/overview/definitions.md

 Shorthand for the [ELIXIR TeSS](https://tess.elixir-europe.org/) portal, the training registry for Europe's distributed infrastructure for life-science data, built using the TeSS Platform.

+### Training material

+In the context of TeSS, a training material is a link to a single online training material sourced by a content provider (such as a text on a Web page, presentation, video) along with description and other meta information (e.g. ontological categorization, keywords).

+Materials can be added manually or automatically harvested from a provider's website.

 ## Roles